One Pipeline, Many Transformers: Pattern-Specific Imputation Specialists for Tabular Missing Data: Abstract

 \section{Abstract}

-Missing data is a pervasive problem in tabular settings.
-Existing solutions range from simple averaging to complex generative adversarial networks.
-However, due to huge variance in performance across real-world domains and time-consuming hyperparameter tuning, no default imputation method exists.
-Building on TabPFN, a recent tabular foundation model for supervised learning, we propose \method, a pre-trained transformer that delivers accurate and fast zero-shot imputations requiring no fitting or hyperparameter tuning at inference-time.
-To train and evaluate \method, we introduce (i) an entry-wise featurization for tabular settings, which enables a $100\times$ speedup over the previous TabPFN imputation method, (ii) a synthetic training data generation pipeline incorporating realistic missingness patterns, which boosts test-time performance, and (iii) \benchmark, a comprehensive benchmark for evaluation of imputation methods with $42$ OpenML datasets and $13$ missingness patterns. \benchmark spans domains such as medicine, finance, and engineering, showcasing \method's robust performance compared to $11$ established imputation methods.
+Missing data is a widespread problem in tabular settings.
+Existing solutions range from simple averaging to complex generative adversarial networks, but due to each method's large variance in performance across real-world domains and time-consuming hyperparameter tuning, no universal imputation method exists.
+This performance variance is particularly pronounced in small datasets, where the models have the least amount of information.
+Building on TabPFN, a recent tabular foundation model for supervised learning, we propose TabImpute, a pre-trained transformer that delivers accurate and fast zero-shot imputations, requiring no fitting or hyperparameter tuning at inference time.
+To train and evaluate TabImpute, we introduce (i) an entry-wise featurization for tabular settings, enabling a $100\times$ speedup over the previous TabPFN imputation method, (ii) a synthetic training data generation pipeline incorporating a diverse set of missingness patterns to enhance accuracy on real-world missing data problems, and (iii) MissBench, a comprehensive benchmark with $42$ OpenML tables and $13$ new missingness patterns.
+MissBench spans domains such as medicine, finance, and engineering, showcasing TabImpute's robust performance compared to numerous established imputation methods.